 Since launching a comprehensive school redesign at the beginning of the 2015-16 school year, our students have demonstrated tremendous gains.
 During the 2015-16 school year, for example, YouthBuild PCS received a Tier I rating in every category of the PMF, save Student Progress, where students made significant gains as well.
 During that year, we had the highest student retention rate in the Adult Education Charter Sector-at 87%-as well as the highest GED attainment rate as a percentage of total school population, at 12.9%.
 During the 2016-17 school year, we achieved even better results.
 YouthBuild PCS achieved a Tier I rating on all categories of the PMF.
-Student scores grew by more than 20 points in the Student Progress category of the PMF-meaning that we are helping more students to improve their math, literacy and ESL skills-and once again, we had the highest GED attainment rate (at 14.5%) in the Adult Education
+Student scores grew by more than 20 points in the Student Progress category of the PMF-meaning that we are helping more students to improve their math, literacy and ESL skills-and once again, we had one of the highest GED attainment rates (at 14.5%) in the Adult

-Charter sector, enabling 17 YouthBuild PCS students to earn their GED and a DC High School diploma.
+Education Charter sector, enabling 17 YouthBuild PCS students to earn their GED and a DC High School diploma.

 Second, there is high demand for our program-each year, we have more than 350 applications for 115 slots, all of which are filled.
-Since we closed enrollment this fall, we have added more than 25 applications to our waiting list for January enrollment (a new enrollment cycle that we added in 2016), and we expect to approximately 50 additional applications by the time spring enrollment closes in late January.
+Since we closed enrollment last fall, we added more than 150 applications to our waiting list for Spring enrollment (a new enrollment cycle that we added in 2016), and we enrolled more than 30 students in January and February.

 Though there are more adult and alternative schools opening in the city, none match our model-a model that combines personalized learning, an emphasis on community service, and an integrated education and training approach that enables students to earn a stipend while they attend school.
 And, the fact remains that demand for our school continues to exceed the number of openings we have for students.

 Third, now that we have moved to a new, larger facility, we are able to serve far more students than we were in prior years-in a much better learning environment.
-Our intention is to grow incrementally, adding 35 students initially, growing each of our classes from roughly 15 students to 20, then adding additional classes.
-This enrollment increase will enable us to expand our offerings by having enough students to offer and fill more advanced classes-allowing us to offer more advanced construction sections for example.
-It will also enable us to explore diversifying our offerings beyond construction.
+Our intention is to grow incrementally, adding seven students initially, then growing each of our classes over time, from roughly 15 students to 20, eventually adding additional classes.

+Over time, with the addition of even more students, we hope to expand our offerings by having enough students to offer and fill more advanced classes-allowing us to offer more advanced construction sections for example.
+With more students, we can explore diversifying our offerings beyond construction.
 Currently, students use several online, adaptive programs in the learning process, including IXL, Newsela, ALEKS and others.
 By growing the program, we could look at offering IT training and certifications that would enable students to further build these skills.
 We could also do more with ACAD and other computer-assisted design programs that are used in construction and architecture programs.
-We have built a partnership with UDC-CC, and are working to expand our dualenrollment offerings to include courses in the construction management and architectural engineering programs at UDC-CC.
+We have built a partnership with UDC-CC, and are working to expand our dual-enrollment offerings to include courses in the construction management and architectural engineering programs at UDC-CC.
 This increase could help expand those offerings as well.